-Turtles II: The Arcade Game was the second installment of the tmnt series, which was a side-scrolling beat’up game.
+Which was a side-scrolling beat’em up game.
 You have a choice to choose to play as any one of the four turtles.
-As already know each turtle has their own weapon of choice you can use if you select particular turtle.
+As already know, each turtle has their own weapon of choice you can use if you select a particular turtle.

 - Leonardo – Katana Blades (Dual Welding)

 - Raphael – Sai (Dual Welding)

 - Michelangelo – Nun chucks (Dual Welding)

 Turtles II has the option for either a one (1)-player game or a two (2)-player game.
 The controls of the game are pretty easy to use.
 Pressing the “A” button your character would jump in the air or flip, pressing the “B” button in the air would create a flying jump kick.